moorepants/learn-multibody-dynamics/orientation.rst

 This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A`, it is invertible, and its inverse is equal to the transpose, as shown above in the simple example.
-The direction cosine matrix found in the prior section for a simple rotation is a specific case of this more general definition.
+The direction cosine matrix found in the prior section for a simple orientation is a specific case of this more general definition.
 The direction cosine matrix is also referred to as a rotation matrix in some texts.

 .. _successive-orientations:

-Successive orientations
+Successive Orientations
 =======================

 Successive orientations of a series of reference frames provides a convenient way to manage orientation among more than a single pair.
-Below, an additional reference frame :math:`B` is shown that is simply rotated with respect to :math:`A` in the same way that :math:`A` is from :math:`N` above.
+Below, an additional reference frame :math:`B` is shown that is simply oriented with respect to :math:`A` in the same way that :math:`A` is from :math:`N` above.

 .. _orientation-simple-successive:

 .. figure:: figures/orientation-simple-successive.svg

-   Two successive simple rotations through angles :math:`\theta` and then :math:`\alpha`.
+   Two successive simple orientations through angles :math:`\theta` and then :math:`\alpha`.

 We know that we can define these two relationships between each pair of reference frames:

 .. math::
+   :label: dcm-suc-01

    \begin{bmatrix}
      \hat{a}_x \\